 MAP training stands for Mental and Physical training - the training of the mind and body.
 It’s something Olympic Athletes practice on a daily basis - becoming both mentally and physically strong in order to optimise their performance and pursue their dreams.

-Mental training has recently become one of the most popular research topics, and, partly aided by improvements in technology, neuroscientists can now look at structural and functional changes in the brain as a result of mental practice.
+Mental training is still an emerging field of research, but aided by improvements in technology, neuroscientists can now look at structural and functional changes in the brain as a result of mental practice

 We at Fitsmind believe that looking after your mind is just as important as taking care of your body.
 The two go hand in hand, because what the mind believes, the body can achieve.